sweetpellegrino/daphne/doc/development/EnablingInPlaceUpdates.md

 ## Background

-There are some condition that needs to hold true so that an update in place is possible:
+There are some condition that needs to hold true so that an update in-place is possible:

 ### Result and the operand are data objects (Frame or Matrix)